Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Flow behavior when pressure changes Flow relatively constant at set speed (until slip/relief/unloader) Flow changes with pressure (operating point shifts on curve)

-Suction sensitivity High; needs strong suction discipline and good dampening High; prone to cavitation if NPSH margin is poor
+Suction sensitivity High; needs suction discipline and low acceleration head losses High; prone to cavitation if NPSH margin is poor

 Flow smoothness Pulsating; requires pulsation control and piping design Smoother flow; easier on instruments and piping